markovicmarco/frontend/README.md

 In the project directory, you can run:

-### `yarn start`
+### yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:1234](http://localhost:1234) to view it in the browser.

-### ``rimraf
+#### `rimraf

 The rimraf module allows to clean the installed node packages in a node based project easily. (https://www.npmjs.com/package/rimraf)

+##### snyk

+You will need to authenticate with your Snyk account: snyk auth

-#Snyk helps you find, fix and monitor known vulnerabilities in open-source dependencies. (https://www.npmjs.com/package/snyk)
+Snyk helps you find, fix and monitor known vulnerabilities in open-source dependencies. (https://www.npmjs.com/package/snyk/v/1.437.4)
 For more information see https://snyk.io

-authenticate with $ snyk auth
+Authenticate with: snyk auth
-test your local project with $ snyk test get alerted for new vulnerabilities with $ snyk monitor
+Test your local project with: snyk test
+Get alerted for new vulnerabilities with: snyk monitor